Skip to main content

 With a professionally installed system, the security company sends out a technician to do all of the above.
 A huge benefit of professional installation is knowing that your security system components will all function properly.

-And the truth is that installing your own security system is a hassle.
+The truth is that installing your own security system is a hassle.
 There's often a steep learning curve as you're placing products and integrating them with one another.
 With professional installation, you can say goodbye to all of this headache, saving you time and preventing future issues down the road.

 Self-monitored vs. professionally monitored

-Monitoring is also something you can opt to do yourself, or have it done professionally.
+Security monitoring is also something you can opt to do yourself, or have it done professionally.
 Self-monitored systems do not include a recurring monitoring fee, while professionally monitored systems require a monthly fee.

 Self-monitored security